 In 2009, Meyer published American Rust, which won a Los Angeles Times Book Prize, was an Economist Book of the Year, a New York Times Notable Book, and a Washington Post Book of the Year.
 Meyer was awarded a Guggenheim Fellowship, a Dobie Paisano Fellowship, and named as one of the New Yorker magazine’s twenty best writers under forty.

-Meyer’s second novel, The Son, was published in twenty-five countries and was a bestseller in eight.
-It was runner up for the Pulitzer Prize and won the National Cowboy Museum's Western Heritage award.
-In France, The Son won the Prix Littérature-Monde as well as the Lucien Barrière Prize.
-In 2017, Meyer was given the title of Chevalier (Knight) in France's Ordre des Arts et des Lettres.
+Meyer’s second novel, The Son, has been a bestseller in a dozen countries and was published in twenty-five languages.
+It was runner up for the Pulitzer Prize.
+In France, The Son won the Prix Littérature-Monde as well as the Lucien Barrière Prize and in 2017, Meyer was given the title of Chevalier (Knight) in France's Ordre des Arts et des Lettres.